udAAbu/JSL_Project/README.md

 ### Preliminary work
 * Convert all the DICOM images to PNG, and split in half to extract the left knee and right knee.
-* Feed the single knee images to YOLO-V4 to automatically plot the bounding box on the knee joint and crop.
+* Feed the single knee images to YOLO-V4 to automatically plot the bounding box on the knee joint and crop the bounding region.
-* Using the cropped image to begin training.

 ### Illustration of the three notebooks:
 * All three notebooks follow this workflow